The regular lines of antigen-antibody

 mixtures of neutralization test, being more advanced than expected

-from a linear progression of neutralization following Eq.2.
+from a linear progression of neutralization following Eq.2 below.

 2-3 hours at 37 oC,

-implying that it will not appear at all in mixtures with low antibody
+implying that it will not appear in mixtures with low antibody

 concentrations.